 - These real-world problems have global impact

 These elements helped shape the mission for the NEXT Lab at ACU.
-The mission of the NEXT Lab is to address three of the most pressing needs in the world:
+The mission of ACU’s NEXT Lab is to provide global solutions to the world’s need for energy, water and medical isotopes by advancing the technology of molten salt reactors while educating future leaders in nuclear science and engineering.
+It address three of the most pressing needs in the world:

 - Safer, cleaner, and less expensive energy